-"The Government, mindful of the duty of the Security Forces to maintain law and order, and confronted with the deliverate policy of the Jewish Agency to render their task as difficult as possible, desires now to bring once more to the serious attention of the Jewish community in Palestine the fact that the continuance of indiscriminate murder and condoned terrorism can lead only to the forfeiture by the community of all right in the eyes of the world to be numbered among civilised peoples."
+"The Government, mindful of the duty of the Security Forces to maintain law and order, and confronted with the deliberate policy of the Jewish Agency to render their task as difficult as possible, desires now to bring once more to the serious attention of the Jewish community in Palestine the fact that the continuance of indiscriminate murder and condoned terrorism can lead only to the forfeiture by the community of all right in the eyes of the world to be numbered among civilised peoples."

-BRITISH ARMS SUPPLIES TO MIDLE EAST DEBATE (COlumns 176-178)
+BRITISH ARMS SUPPLIES TO MIDDLE EAST DEBATE (Columns 176-178)

-During the debate, the Minister of State (Mr. McNeil) made the following statement on behalf of the Government:
+During the debate, the Minister of State ($\underline{Mr. McNeil}$) made the following statement on behalf of the Government:

-"There is as yet no legal conflict between our obligations and our provious undertakings.
-The Government have acted throughout this piece most responsibly and most carefully, and, so far as has lain in our power, we have taken all steps to prevent military supplies reaching either Jews or Arabs so that if there were a conflict that coaflict might be, as far as we could make certain, reduced to a minimum and might be localised.
-Arms and munitions stored in Palestine, which are of value, have been a great worry to us and have been removed or have been destroyed in the course of our withdrawal.
+"There is as yet no legal conflict between our obligations and our previous undertakings.
+The Government have acted throughout this piece most responsibly and most carefully, and, so far as has lain in our power, we have taken steps to prevent military supplies reaching either Jews or Arabs so that if there were a conflict that conflict might be, as far as we could make certain, reduced to a minimum and might be localised.
+Arms and munitions stored in Palestine, which are of value, have been a great worry to us and have been removed and have been destroyed in the course of our withdrawal.
 Further, military supplies entering from abroad are prohibited by embargo which the Palestine Government are enforcing to the limit of their ability.
-Still further, we have maintained and will continue to maintain the strictest control over the sale of all British military supplies to the Middle East, including the total prohibition -- the total prohibition -- of the supply of material of military value to all private purchasers.
-1 March (cont'a)
+Still further, we have maintained and will continue to maintain the strictest control over the sale of all British military supplies to the Middle East, including the total prohibition - the total prohibition - of the supply of material of military value to all private purchasers.